RodrigoSandon/LBGN/README.md

 Supervisors: Dr. Patrick Piantadosi and Dr. Andrew Holmes

 # TODO Streams
+1) Mix postactivity and preactivity subevents in stacked bar plot
-1) Include activity tracking in addition to responsiveness tracking
+2) Include activity tracking in addition to responsiveness tracking
-2) BORIS Matlab to BORIS python for approach abort data
+3) BORIS Matlab to BORIS python for approach abort data
-3) Similarity map (DTW/Pearson corr) --> Decoders --> Interpretation Models
+4) Similarity map (DTW/Pearson corr) --> Decoders --> Interpretation Models
-4) Including DLC --> how is movement alone impacting our analyses?
+5) Including DLC --> how is movement alone impacting our analyses?
-5) Include Progressive Ratio Sessions into database
+6) Include Progressive Ratio Sessions into database

+# SUGGESTIONS
+1) Do significance analysis on the difference for the stacked plot.

 # BUGS